DiPizio-Lab/List_AI_tools/README.md

 ## 📖 How to use

-For each tool in this repository we provide:
+Follow the links in the table of contents for the tool tables For each tool in a table we provide:
 - Name
 - Year
 - Architecture